 Flash Fiction Contest, May 2017

-Again with Literary Agent, Janet Reid's blog, I entered her 100th Flash Fiction Contest and I was one of the finalists out of the 84 entries.
-Not a winner but a finalist.
+Again with Literary Agent, Janet Reid's blog, I entered her 100th Flash Fiction Contest and I was one of the finalists among 84 entries.
+Not a winner, but a finalist.
 Yay.
 Here's my 100 word story and Janet's comment.

 He asks about her date.
 Happily, she chatters.
 I place the milk pitcher.
 By him.

 “Scapegallows,” he insults.
 Of course.
 “He wouldn’t know a fortissimo from a finocchio.”
 He eats his cornflakes.

 Angered, I touch her shoulder, “Fatherly humor.”